picatostas/ESS_dg_welder_robot/README.md

 ### Dummy welder

--Calculate projection matrix and get real coordinates from the image pixels location.
+- Calculate projection matrix and get real coordinates from the image pixels location.

--Scale the code to process 48 grids instead of 16.
+- Scale the code to process 48 grids instead of 16.

 ### Laser_ctrl